 You can also find out if any similar projects are underway elsewhere and if the data extraction is consistent with costs and timelines to consider.
 How to apply for data extraction, if this information is not provided on the registry website.

-Apply for permission to conduct research with the Regional Ethical Review Board (EPN).
+Apply for permission to conduct research at the Swedish Ethical Review Authority.
 Your application must be detailed enough for the registry to determine what the Ethical Review Board has approved in terms of what data may be used and how the personal data should be processed through a detailed description of how to process personal identification numbers, coding, encryption, etc.

 Also assure that a patient information and consent form is available for the project and that all important areas are covered (such as variables and time periods to be included in the analysis , if data is planned to be transfer to third country etc., if activities will be delegated to third party, contact details of investigator responsible for the study).

 If biobank samples are included in the research projects this should be explained and be part of the ethics committee application.
-To maximize usability of collected samples and to get advice and information about filling in forms and applications it is recommended that contact is taken with the biobank coordinator or the relevant biobank prior to submission to EPN.
+To maximize usability of collected samples and to get advice and information about filling in forms and applications it is recommended that contact is taken with the biobank coordinator or the relevant biobank prior to submission to the Swedish Ethical Review Authority.

 6. Apply for data extraction from the registry using the form

 Apply for permission to have data released from the quality registry using the form provided by the registry and/or its personal data holding authority (CPUA).
 If no form is available, use the form Application for Registry Data from the Quality Registry for Research Purposes, which you will find on the registry centre and regional cancer centre websites.
 The form can be sent to the registrar or the recipient of the form designated by the CPUA for the relevant registry.